jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Unencrypted User Table</figcaption>

-If the database is compromised (e.g. through direct access or SQL injection attacks) the usernames and passwords are directly exposed and can be used to login to any user's account.
+If the database is compromised the usernames and passwords are directly exposed and can be used to login to any user's account.

 # Password Hashing